 Plate Short Ribs - Good beef flavor.
 Good braised or on the grill with your favorite rub.

-The area below the backbone is home to some of the most tender and popular cuts of beef, such as the Tenderloin, Strip Steak, T-Bone and Porterhouse Steaks.
+The area below the backbone is home to some of the most tender and popular cuts of beef, such as the Tenderloin, Strip Steak, T-Bone and Porterhouse.
 Loin cuts are great prepared on the grill or under a broiler.